cutting-room-floor/dc-properties-template/readme.md

+**deprecated: We highly recommend you start new projects from the [MapBox.js examples](https://www.mapbox.com/mapbox.js/example/v1.0.0/), rather than this project - the Foursquare Store Locator is based on an older version of MapBox.js which lacks new functionality.**

 # Data Exploration

 This template demonstrates a map site for browsing layers of TileMill maps on a custom MapBox map.
 It's designed to make it easy to get started and should be hacked up at will for your project.